-- 4.10 Make sure you are clear about the requirements of your role, including the hours to be worked and the nature of your responsibilities as well as your leave and other entitlements.
-You need to be sure that your legitimate personal needs can be met. - 4.11 Recognise the limits of your skills and experience.
+- 4.11 Make sure you are clear about the requirements of your role, including the hours to be worked and the nature of your responsibilities as well as your leave and other entitlements.
+You need to be sure that your legitimate personal needs can be met. - 4.12 Recognise the limits of your skills and experience.
 Do not undertake any ministry (such as relationship counselling, counselling for abuse or addictions, or an exorcism) that is beyond your competence or the role for which you have been employed or trained.
 If in doubt seek advice.
-A person who requires specialised help should be referred to an appropriately qualified person or agency. - 4.12 Where ministry responsibilities overlap, be aware of the activities, function and style of other clergy and church workers.
-Consult with these colleagues and co-operate wherever possible. - 4.13 Avoid behaviour that could give the impression of favouritism and inappropriate special relationships, particularly with individual children. - 4.14 Think carefully before providing pastoral ministry to a person with whom you already have a close personal relationship, such as a friend or member of your family.
-Care is needed because confusion between close personal relationships and pastoral relationships can lead to a loss of objectivity, failure to act in the other's best interest and harm to both parties. - 4.15 Pastoral relationships can legitimately develop into romantic relationships.
-If this begins to happen: - acknowledge to yourself that your personal interest and the pastoral relationship are at risk of becoming confused; - tell the other person that your relationship is changing and becoming romantic; - disclose the nature of the relationship to a supervisor or colleague to ensure accountability and prevent misunderstanding; and - where practicable: - C disclose to a supervisor or colleague any proposed alternative arrangements for ongoing individual pastoral ministry; - C make alternative arrangements for ongoing individual pastoral ministry; and - C cease providing individual pastoral ministry to the person.
+A person who requires specialised help should be referred to an appropriately qualified person or agency. - 4.13 Where ministry responsibilities overlap, be aware of the activities, function and style of other clergy and church workers.
+Consult with these colleagues and cooperate wherever possible. - 4.14 Where your ministry responsibility to one person may conflict with your responsibility to another person to whom you are ministering, or with your own needs, you should seek advice from a colleague or supervisor.
+Consider the possibility of transferring ministry responsibility for one or both of these to another minister. - 4.15 If you are unable to act in the best interest of the person to whom you are ministering because of your own interests you should seek advice from a colleague or supervisor and transfer ministry responsibility for the person to another minister. - 4.16 Avoid behaviour that could give the impression of favouritism and inappropriate special relationships, particularly with individual children. - 4.17 Think carefully before providing pastoral ministry to a person with whom you already have a close personal relationship, such as a friend or member of your family.
+Care is needed because confusion between close personal relationships and pastoral relationships can lead to a loss of objectivity, failure to act in the other's best interest and harm to both parties.

-- 4.16 If you are providing ongoing individual pastoral ministry or counselling, engage someone to provide regular professional supervision.
-This will help protect you and those to whom you minister. - 4.17 When you resign or retire, you should generally terminate existing pastoral relationships.
+- 4.18 Pastoral relationships can legitimately develop into romantic relationships.
+If this begins to happen: - acknowledge to yourself that your personal interest and the pastoral relationship are at risk of becoming confused; - tell the other person that your relationship is changing and becoming romantic; - disclose the nature of the relationship to a supervisor or colleague to ensure accountability and prevent misunderstanding; and - where practicable: - disclose to a supervisor or colleague any proposed alternative arrangements for ongoing individual pastoral ministry; - o make alternative arrangements for ongoing individual pastoral ministry; and - cease providing individual pastoral ministry to the person. - 4.19 If you are providing ongoing individual pastoral ministry or counselling, engage someone to provide regular professional supervision.
+This will help protect you and those to whom you minister. - 4.20 When you resign or retire, you should generally terminate existing pastoral relationships.
 You should do this in a sensitive and timely manner to allow these responsibilities to be undertaken by your successors.
 Consult with your successor where the other person wishes to maintain an ongoing pastoral relationship with you.